tmack8001/ha-rivian-card/README.md

 where `<prefix>` by default and no vehicle naming would map to `r1t` and `r1s` respectfully, though if named these will default to your vehicle's set name according to Rivian's GetVehicle API response

 `<sensor_name>` maps to the name of a specific sensor where some are documented in the [home-assistant-rivian README.md](https://github.com/bretterer/home-assistant-rivian#available-sensors)

-Older naming conventions are documented in an entity mapping table documented in the [home-assistant-rivian old-sensors](https://github.com/bretterer/home-assistant-rivian/blob/main/old-sensors)

 ## Credits and Contributions